kulics/koral/book-en/basic-type.md

 ### String
 We are not living in a world of numbers alone, so we also need to use text to display the information we need.

-In this language, the default text is the `Str` type, which is an unlimited-length character array data.
+In this language, the default text is the `str` type, which is an unlimited-length character array data.

 You only need to use `""` package a text content, it will be recognized as a string value.